Halina Reijn: 2010–2012: Established actress and the Theo d'Or

 Reijn appeared in the ensemble cast of 2012's Goltzius & The Pelican Company, written and directed by Peter Greenaway.
 In the film about the Dutch printmaker Hendrick Goltzius, she portrayed Portia.
 She next played the titular character in a restaging of Henrik Ibsen's Nora with director Thibaud Delpeut.
 This would mark her having played both Ibsen's most well known heroines, Nora and Hedda Gabler.
 Reijn initially wished to direct the play herself with Karina Smulders in the lead, directing her own play was long held dream for her but she backed down and when Delpeut wanted to direct it she was cast as Nora.
 In the beginning, she was hesitant to take on the project, nevertheless she accepted due her desire to work with Delpeut.
 The play proved divisive among critics and audiences, although Reijn's performance received universal acclaim.
 Simon van den Berg of the Parool called her performance as Nora, "one of her most beautiful and intense roles so far".
-She was awarded a Theo d'Or by VSCD for her portrayal in Nora.
+She was awarded a Theo d'Or by VSCD for her portrayal of Nora.